ratHippo/Spiider/README.md

 # Spiider

 ## About
 Spiider is a python script for generating websites (Spiider makes webs).
-It takes a markdown file and converts it to html using a template and metadata from either the markdown itself or an external json file.
+It takes a markdown file and converts it to html using a template and metadata from inside the markdown.
 It also copies over any other files, meaning you can add plain HTML or assets.
 It then uses templates for an index page and templates for previews to generate an index page.
 It does the same thing as the index page for feeds (atom or RSS), just using different templates.

 ## Quickstart
 First of all, you'll need to clone the repository.
 Run